-8.1 Does the village have a security system? ☐ Yes ⊠ No 8.2 Does the village have an emergency help system? ⊠ Yes - all residents ☐ Optional □ No If yes or optional: • the emergency help system details are: the emergency help system is monitored between: Tunstall Health -This system involves a personal alarm and 24 hour monitoring service.
+8.1 Does the village have a security system? ☐ Yes ⊠ No 8.2 Does the village have an emergency help system? ☑ Yes - all residents ☐ Optional □ No If yes or optional: • the emergency help system details are: the emergency help system is monitored between: Tunstall Health -This system involves a personal alarm and 24 hour monitoring service.
 You do not need to be next to your phone or the base alarm unit.
 The alarm has a powerful speaker and microphone which allows a two-way voice function.
 The system is monitored 24 hours a day 7 days a week 365 days of the year.
 Fees associated with the emergency help system form part of the General Services Charge and/or maintenance reserve fund contributions.
 If the emergency help system operates through the telephone system, you must at all times have an operative telephone line and handset in your unit to connect to the emergency call system and the telephone connection is your responsibility.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No COSTS AND FINANC IAL MANAGEMENT Part 9 - Ingoing contrib ution - entry costs to live in n the village to secure a right to reside the amount a prospective re in the retirement village.
+8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No COSTS AND FINANC IAL MANAGEMENT Part 9 - Ingoing contrib ution - entry costs to live ir the village to secure a right to reside the amount a prospective re- in the retirement village.
 The price.
-It does not include or e ingoing contributi on is also referred to as 9.1 What is the Accommodation Unit Range of ingoin g contribution estimated ingoing Independent living units contribution (sale Studio \$ . to \$ price) range for all One bedroom \$ . to \$ types of units in the village Two bedrooms .00 to \$320,000.00 Three bedrooms . to \$ Serviced units Studio \$ . to \$
+It does not include on e ingoing contributio n is also referred to as 9.1 What is the Accommodation Unit Range of ingoing contribution estimated ingoing Independent living units contribution (sale Studio to \$ price) range for all types of units in the One bedroom \$ to \$ village Two bedrooms \$300,000.0 00 to \$320,000.00 Three bedrooms \$ to \$ Serviced units Studio \$ to \$